alexKleider/debk/README.md

 _prompt>_ **python3 debk.py -h**

+A menu driven user interface is provided in the menu.py module.
+The next level down menu driven interface is provided by work_with.py.
+There is also a config.py dependency.
+These are all found under the src directory.
+A test suite is found under the tests directory.

 ## Persistent Storage

-**debk.py** depends on the existence of a /var/opt/debk.d directory with appropriate content which at a minimum must include:
+The system depends on the existence of a debk.d directory found under a 'home' directory specified by config.DEFAULTS['home'] by default set to /var/opt.
+It must be populated with appropriate content which at a minimum must include:
     defaultChartOfAccounts
     defaultMetadata.json

-## Entity Creation
+## Entities

+The system allows management of more than one set of books, each representing a named entity.
+Entity creation, selection and deletion are handled through the menu interface which relies on entities.py.

-Before creating a new entity, _TestEntity_ for example, you might like to first create a TestEntityChartOfAccounts (a concatenation of the name of the entity and 'ChartOfAccounts') and edit it to suit.
+Before creating a new entity, _testentity_ for example, you might like to first create a testentityChartOfAccounts (a concatenation of the name of the entity and 'ChartOfAccounts') and edit it to suit.
-'Kazan15ChartOfAccounts' serves as an example.
+'debk/tests/debk.d/ChartOfAccounts' serves as an example.
-**./debk.py new --entity=TestEntity**
-will create a sub-directory **TestEntity.d** and populate it with the following files:
+New entity creation wil result in a new sub-directory **testentity.d** and populate it with the following files:
     CofA
     Journal.json
     Metadata.json
-Any user of **debk.py** must of course have read/write privileges.
+Any user must of course have read/write privileges.
-A **debk.d** directory is provided for use as a template.
+A **debk.d** directory is provided for use as a template under tests.

 ## Journal Entry